How To Start a Skin And Hair Care Production Business In Africa

 After adjusting those, they branded their products and hit the shelves.
 Just three years later, in 2010, their company was valued at over US$800,000.
 Part of their success story was that they opened production near one of Kenya’s slums using local machines instead of imported ones, which helped them to start small and also to cut the cost for the end users – this was their competitive advantage.
 They also used locally available ingredients and added aloe vera and sunflower oil, naming one of their product ranges ‘Back 2 Nature’.

-READ ALSO: How To Start A Gym, Fitness Center And Boot Camp Business In Africa
+READ ALSO: How To Start Gem Stones And Mining Business In Africa

 Christian Ngan – Madlyn Cazalis (Cameroon)